allenwang-git/CSE6730-Covid19Simulator/README.md

 ## Code

-`covid_seird.ipynb` is the implementation of our project, including definition of model, data fitting and prediction functionalities.
+`covid_simulator.ipynb` is the implementation of our project, including definition of model, data fitting and prediction functionalities.

 ## Data

-The Covid-19 data we use comes from the `Center for Systems Science and Engineering (CSSE) at Johns Hopkins University`.
+The Covid-19 data we use comes from the [Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).
 We save and use three countries' (`United States`, `India` and `Mexico`) covid data in our project.

 ## GUI